Verizon B2B AI Tools Suite

 What Worked

 Starting with JTBD interviews rather than jumping to solutions was critical.
 The "bookmark bar" insight gave us a concrete bar to clear: our AI tools had to be faster and more accurate than a curated set of bookmarks.
-That reframed the success criteria from "does the AI work" to "is the AI better than what reps already do."
+That reframed the success criteria from "does the AI work" to "is the AI better than what representatives already do."

 What I Learned